Stan Bentvelsen: Scientific career

 From 1994 to 2000 he was a researcher at the CERN in Geneva.

 From 2000 to 2005 Bentvelsen worked at the Nikhef (the Dutch National Institute for Subatomic Physics that performs research in particle physics and astroparticle physics).
 Since 2005 he teaches at the Universiteit van Amsterdam.

-Since 2014 he is the director of the Nikhef.
+From 2014 to 2024 he was the director of the Nikhef.
 He succeeded professor Frank Linde on December 1, 2014.